siddheshshaji/SiAnth-aws-connect-project/README.md

 The Flow:

-1. There are 4 members in the hardcoded database with attributes: name, phone number, member id number, dob, address, zip and possible intent

 1. When a cusomer calls the customer care number, a prompt is played that says:

 "Thanks for calling {i don't recall the name of your firm, please let me know} helpline.